Tag: forecheck structure

 Short Answer

-A 1-3-1 forecheck is a structured system where one forward pressures the puck, three skaters form a horizontal line in the middle, and one defenseman protects the back end.
+A 1-3-1 forecheck is a structured system where one player pressures the puck, three players form a line across the neutral zone, and one stays deep to prevent breakaways.

 Full Explanation